 Bonus: Venture to the neighboring Carnegie University and check out some of the unique public art and museums located around this campus.

 5. Take a road trip out to relive The Night of Living Dead

-About a 25 minute drive outside of Pittsburgh you will find the cemetery and town where The Night of the Living Dead was filmed.
+About a 25-minute drive outside Pittsburgh, you will find the cemetery and town where The Night of the Living Dead was filmed.
 Any zombie fanatic would love this pilgrimage to where it all began.
-I would recommend pulling up the beginning of the film and watching it on Youtube while in the cemetery.
+I would recommend pulling up the film’s beginning and watching it on Youtube while in the cemetery.

 6. Grab a pastry at La Gourmandine

 Need a quick breakfast, snack, lunch, or second lunch?
 Even if you aren’t hungry, go to La Gourmadine and treat yourself to a pastry.
 The almond bear claw will leave you questioning how you lived a life before enjoying this excellent, flaky, sweet manna from the gods.

 Warning: You will want to come back multiple times during your trip.
 Please note there is no photo because I was too busy double-fisting bear claws.

 Located at 1100 Liberty Avenue Pittsburgh, PA 15222 is a historic train station still in active use.
 Don’t get this confused with the Grand Concourse; a train station turned restaurant.

 Suppose you are not in the mood for a pricey dinner in their elaborate dining room, belly up to the bar.
 We visited both, and the Grand Concourse is worth a visit as well.
 The bar has tons of art deco features that offer great happy hours specials, and you can still peek inside the famous dining room for a glimpse of the gorgeous interior.